scholarslab/scholarslab.github.io/collections/_posts/2019-05-13-hololens-guide.md

 ## Turn on HoloLens
   1. Locate the power button at the end of the left arm, and press it for one second.
   2. If the screen doesn’t light up, charge your HoloLens for at least 30 minutes before you try it again.
-  3. You should a page titled “Adjust your device to see all edges.”
+  3. You should see a page titled “Adjust your device to see all edges.”
 Follow the tutorial presented.
 If the screen shows the Start menu (shown below)  instead, please go to the section below headed “Reset and Turn Off HoloLens Before Returning” to reset your HoloLens.
   4. In the “Who owns this HoloLens?” page, select “I own it”, and click **Next**.

 ## Basic Air Tap Gestures Review